sakshiagarwal99/my-resume-website/content/post/global-impact-sprint/index.md

 </p>

 <p style='text-align: justify;'>
-✍ <b>Day 2: Sketch:</b> A day dedicated to profound contemplation and brainstorming, we delved into meticulous research of existing competing solutions, seeking to improve upon them.
+✍ Day 2: Sketch: A day dedicated to profound contemplation and brainstorming, we delved into meticulous research of existing competing solutions, seeking to improve upon them.
 As the day drew to a close, each team member sketched their solution in intricate detail, setting the stage for further discussion.
 </p>

 <p style='text-align: justify;'>